Consult An Expert: +256 775 031 318 | +256 770 644 820

 After breakfast at your hotel in the morning, go on a city tour of Kigali, the capital of Rwanda.
 Visit many places, including the genocide memorial Centre, which was listed as a UNESCO World Heritage Site last week.

 After a morning Breakfast, transfer from Rwanda to Mgahinga through the Katuna border en route.
-Visit this place that offers you the chance to explore and experience the authentic traditional rural culture of Rwandans, and provides the opportunity to meet local people while in the comfort of their homes, and so you have the taste of their cultures and different cultures and transfer to Mgahinga Forest National Park for golden monkey trekking.
+Visit this place that offers you the chance to explore and experience the authentic traditional rural culture of Rwandans, and provides the opportunity to meet local people while in the comfort of their homes, and so you have the taste of their cultures and different cultures, and transfer to Mgahinga Forest National Park for golden monkey trekking.

 Wake up at 6:00 am for a warm cup of African coffee, and prepare for your long-awaited trek.
 At 7:00 am, hike to the visitor’s briefing area, which is a few minutes’ drive from

-your place of accommodation.
+Your place of accommodation.
 Meet with the head ranger and other visitors for a general briefing on the do’s and don’ts while conducting this memorable trek.
 It is during this briefing that you’ll be allocated a specific group of gorillas to track together with a ranger.
-Guide, and a porter in case you need one to carry your luggage.
+A guide and a porter in case you need one to carry your luggage.
 The trek starts at 8.30 am with simple forest hikes through designated trails, and depending on the gorilla family, the trekking experience can last for about 2-8 hours.
 The trek may become strenuous depending on the weather and how far the gorillas have moved, but the epic one-hour encounter with a habituated family is truly refreshing.
-Later, return to the starting point with fellow trekkers, meet your guide, or have a quick picnic lunch, in the evening, you may take a short tour of the Batwa community to enjoy their stories, ancient culture, and dances.
+Later, return to the starting point with fellow trekkers, meet your guide, or have a quick picnic lunch.
+In the evening, you may take a short tour of the Batwa community to enjoy their stories, ancient culture, and dances.

 Have breakfast, and proceed for an adventurous chimpanzee trekking experience in Kalinzu Central Forest.
-Chimpanzees are very vocal and their location can be identified by following their hoots and distant cries.
+Chimpanzees are very vocal, and their location can be identified by following their hoots and distant cries.
 The chimpanzees in Kalinzu Central Tropical Forest have a remarkable habit of getting down the trees each time they see visitors.
 This allows great photos from a close distance.
 Apart from the chimpanzees, the forest exposes visitors to unique and amazing biodiversity.
 The forest is also home to other primates like baboons, monkeys, forest elephants (Occasionally), and numerous birds.
 The whole activity takes between 2 to 3 hours.
 Check out and immediately proceed with the transfer to Bwindi National Park in south-western Uganda.
 This park is also a hub of unique bird species like the Ruwenzori nightjar.
-Speckled mouse bird, black kite, and white-napped among others.
+Speckled mousebird, black kite, and white-napped, among others.
 Other mammals in this park are elephants, red-tailed monkeys, white and black colobus monkeys, and Vervet monkeys, among others.
 Afternoon, visit the Amabere G’anyinamwiru caves on the same route in Nyakasura, about 10km from Fort Portal town.
 The area is full of history about the Bachwezi, which is related to the stalactites and stalagmites.
 After the visit, go back to the lodge for dinner and an overnight stay.

 Early morning after breakfast, you will head for a swamp walk in the Bigodi wetland.
 Bigodi Wetland Sanctuary harbors numerous species of butterflies and iconic birds such as the great blue Turacos, small animals like squirrels, primates like olive baboons and Vervet monkeys, colobus monkeys, and mammals like the swamp dweller – Sitatunga antelope, Etc. Depending on how long this will take, you will return to your lodge for lunch.
 After lunch, you may decide to relax at the lodge or take a leisurely walk within the nearby crater lakes.